Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/internal-groups-and-teams.md

 Functional Organizational Unit (OU) type are available in Hornbill, not only to help you define your organizational structure but they also define the functional grouping of users.
 Functional OU's have additional "functional" behavior over and above General OU's, specifically, the assignment of tasks can be made to a functional OU, but not general OU types.
 Other applications on the Hornbill Platform may also use functional OU types for assignment and other functional behaviors that are beyond the scope of the Hornbill platform itself.
 For specific application behaviors around functional OUs, please refer to the applications specific documentation.

 :::note
-When adding users as to your organizational structure, you can add any users or basic users as a member to any OU; but with the one exception that basic users cannot be added as members to functional OU's
+When adding users to your organizational structure, you can add any users or basic users as a member to any OU; but with the one exception that basic users cannot be added as members to functional OU's
 :::

 |OU Type|Description|